Order before 2:00 PM - your package will be shipped the same day!

 Cobalt

-Cobalt is a trace mineral that plays a pivotal role in the body as part of vitamin B12, crucial for nerve function, red blood cell production, and DNA synthesis.
-While cobalt itself is not directly ingested, its presence in vitamin B12 is essential for maintaining overall health.
-Deficiency in cobalt, though rare, can lead to symptoms similar to vitamin B12 deficiency, impacting energy levels and cognitive function.
-While cobalt is essential in small amounts, excessive exposure can lead to serious health issues.
-These include respiratory difficulties, heart complications, and thyroid dysfunction.
-In high concentrations, cobalt can become toxic, particularly harming the...
+Cobalt is a trace mineral that plays a vital role in the body as a component of vitamin B12.
+It is essential for nerve function, red blood cell production, and DNA synthesis.
+While cobalt itself is not directly consumed, its presence in vitamin B12 is crucial for maintaining overall health.
+Deficiency, though rare, can cause symptoms similar to those of vitamin B12 deficiency, affecting energy levels and cognitive function.
+In small amounts, cobalt is necessary, but excessive exposure can lead to serious health problems, including respiratory issues, heart complications, and thyroid dysfunction.

 No image found